IOCCC image by Matt Zucker

 mkiocccentry

-Rule 17 (the mkiocccentry(1) rule) states that you MUST use the mkiocccentry(1) tool to package your submission tarball.
+Rule 17 (the mkiocccentry(1) rule) states that you REALLY SHOULD use the mkiocccentry(1) tool to package your submission tarball.

 See the mkiocccentry repo for the mkiocccentry(1) tool and below for more details.